Ryan Clancy: Early life and career

 Ryan Clancy graduated from Nicolet High School in Glendale, Wisconsin, in 1995.
-While in high school, he organized a student-run alternative newspaper which ran afoul of the school administration and nearly got him expelled.
-His case came to the attention of the American Civil Liberties Union, which represented his interests and saved him from expulsion.
-He was also then awarded Young Civil Libertarian of the Year.

 He earned his bachelor's degree in English from Beloit College, and joined the Peace Corps.
 He was sent to work as an English teacher in a remote rural area of the Philippines.
 After his term in the Peace Corps, he returned to Milwaukee County.
 In 2003, he traveled to Iraq to protest the impending invasion.
 After returning from Iraq, the federal Office of Foreign Assets Control issued him a $10,000 fine, but he was again defended by the ACLU.
-While on trial for his trip to Iraq, he worked on peace and reconciliation with groups of American and Iraqi youth.
-He subsequently earned his master's degree from California State University, Dominguez Hills, and did field work in Israel and the Palestinian Territories.
+He subsequently earned his master's degree from California State University, Dominguez Hills.

 During these years, he also taught as a substitute teacher in the Milwaukee Public Schools and became an organizer with the Milwaukee Teachers' Education Association.
 In 2014, he and his wife started Bounce Milwaukee, a community recreational complex and restaurant.
 Through this business ownership, he was a founder of the Progressive Restaurant and Activists of Wisconsin Network, which advocates for higher wages and better working conditions in the food service industry.

 He continued to volunteer with activist causes through these years, participating in the Dakota Access Pipeline protests in North Dakota and several immigrant rights protests in Racine and Milwaukee, and was active in the Black Lives Matter protests—after which he filed a lawsuit against the city and county of Milwaukee for violating his rights and lost.
-He has also been a long-time volunteer for disaster-relief organizations, traveling widely.